Energy efficiency and the environment

 a plan to convert the distribution networks currently based on LPG to natural gas, involving the conversion of a total 76 km of network by the end of 2020;

-the plan in the first few months of 2019 to totally renew the company fleet with methane-powered vehicles and install charger columns at company offices.
+the plan to totally renew by early 2019 the company fleet with methane-powered vehicles and install charger columns at company offices.

 Energy efficiency: what the regulations demand